roopekaaronen/starter-academic/content/publication/ilmasto/index.md

 ---
-title: "Applying Cultural Evolution to Address Climate and Environmental Challenges"
+title: "Ilmastolakoista ilmastovaaleihin – ympäristökansalaisuuden uudet muodot"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- "Timothy Waring"
+- "Anna Pulkka"
-- "Monique Borgerhoff Mulder"

 date: "2022-05-05T00:00:00Z"
-doi: "10.31219/osf.io/u7hvj"
+doi: ""

 # Schedule page publish date (NOT publication's date).
 publishDate: "2017-01-01T00:00:00Z"